 Take on the challenge and play some retro computer games on Mac’s Amstrads and early IBM machines.

 Bletchley Park a place of exceptional historical importance

 Bletchley Park WW2

 On 18 September 1938, a small group of people moved into the Mansion pretending to be a shooting party.
 They were a group of friends having a brilliant weekend at a country house.
-There was even a Chef from the Savoy Hotel with the.
+There was even a Chef from the Savoy Hotel among the codebreakers of Bletchley Park.

 Unbeknownst to the world and the country, they were a highly trained and intelligent force of codebreakers.
 Recruited from such august organizations such as MI6 and the Government Code and Cypher School.
-They sent their very first message on the day the arrived and the work began.
+They sent their very first message on the day they arrived and the work began.

 While many worked in the manor house several huts were constructed on-site to hold the secret code breakers’ work and they all remain to this day.